batonius/ray-ten/README.md

 Reimagining of a 1986 ZX Spectrum game [room ten](https://www.mobygames.com/game/zx-spectrum/room-ten) made with ray tracing.
 Completely ignoring GPUs when rendering 3D graphics is extremely inefficient, but ray-ten is quite efficient at being inefficient, thanks to [portable-simd](https://doc.rust-lang.org/std/simd/index.html), [rayon](https://docs.rs/rayon/latest/rayon/) and cutting all the corners.
-Uses [macroquad](https://github.com/not-fl3/macroquad) for displaying the render and window controls because its WASM integration just works.
+I use [macroquad](https://github.com/not-fl3/macroquad) for displaying the render and window controls because its WASM integration just works.

 **So what do I do?**